Nick Hein: Ultimate Fighting Championship

 With a 10-1 (1) record, Hein signed a contract with the UFC on March 31, 2014.

 Hein made his promotional debut against Drew Dober on May 31, 2014, at UFC Fight Night: Munoz vs. Mousasi.
 He won the fight via unanimous decision.

 Hein faced James Vick on November 22, 2014, at UFC Fight Night 57.
 Despite dropping Vick twice in the first round with punches, Hein lost the fight via unanimous decision.

 Hein faced Łukasz Sajewski on June 20, 2015, at UFC Fight Night 69.
 He won the fight by unanimous decision.

 Hein next faced promotional newcomer Yusuke Kasuya on September 27, 2015, at UFC Fight Night 75.
 He won the fight by unanimous decision.

 Hein was scheduled to face Jon Tuck on May 8, 2016, at UFC Fight Night 87.
 However, just days before the event, Hein pulled out citing injury.

 Hein next faced Tae Hyun Bang on September 3, 2016, at UFC Fight Night 93.
 He won the fight via unanimous decision (29-28, 30–28, 30–27).

 Hein was expected to face promotional newcomer Zabit Magomedsharipov in a featherweight bout on September 2, 2017, at UFC Fight Night 115.
 However, Hein pulled out of the fight due to injury on 21 August from the event and replaced by Mike Santiago.

 Hein faced Davi Ramos on May 12, 2018, at UFC 224.
 He lost the fight via rear-naked choke in the first round.

 Hein faced Damir Hadžović on July 22, 2018, at UFC Fight Night 134.
 He lost the fight via split decision.

 Hein was scheduled to face Luigi Vendramini on June 1, 2019, at UFC on ESPN+ 11.
 However, Vendramini pulled out of the bout in late April citing a knee injury and subsequent surgery.
 Hein remained on the card against Frank Camacho.
 He lost the fight via TKO in the second round.

 On June 2, 2019, Hein announced his retirement from mixed martial arts.

 Personal life

 Hein worked as a police officer for more than 11 years in the Federal Police in Cologne, Germany.
-He is known as ‘Judge Dredd’ by his colleagues in the Police force.
+He is known as 'Judge Dredd' by his colleagues in the police force.
 He was also an actor, appearing in a German television show, Diese Kaminskis, in which he played as an undertaker.

-Hein is married to his Japanese wife, Marie Suzuki, and they have a son, Noah.
+Hein is married to his Japanese wife, Marie Suzuki, and they have a son.
 His sister was married to UFC fighter Drew Dober who he fought against at UFC Fight Night: Munoz vs. Mousasi.

 Hein is the author of the book titled "Polizei am Limit" - Police at the Limit" where he detailed the lack of resources and training in the Police force in Germany.